Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems: Introduction

-with the initial condition \bea \mathcal{Q}_0(x) =1, \mathcal{Q}_1(x) = (\la_0 +\mu_0 -x)/\la_0. \eea It is known in the literature that some classical continuous and discrete orthogonal polynomials can be written as birth and death process polynomials with certain special rates.
+It is known in the literature that some classical continuous and discrete orthogonal polynomials can be written as birth and death process polynomials with certain special rates.
 For example, one can find the birth and death rates for Laguerre polynomials, Jacobi polynomials and Charlier polynomials in \cite[Sec.
 5.2]{Ismbook}.
 Of course, for these classical polynomials, their weight functions are well-known and unique.
 However, for quite a few choices of $\la_n$ and $\mu_n$, the corresponding moment problem is indeterminate.
 This means that the orthogonality measures of such polynomials are not unique.
-For example, Berg and Valent \cite{Ber:Val1} introduced polynomials associated with quartic rates
+For example, Letessier and Valent \cite{Let:Val} introduced polynomials associated with quartic rates